jackrobertscott/authpack-client-190806/documents/gadgets/gadgets.md

 ## Render the gadgets

-Used to authenticate and manage a account and their groups.
+Used to authenticate and manage a account and their collections.

 ```ts
 gadgets.render({